-If you live in the UK, like myself, you’ll know that some Smart Home brands make it extremely difficult to purchase their products.
-Whilst it has gotten better over time there is still a limited set of options.
+If you live in the UK, like me, you’ll know that some Smart Home brands make it extremely difficult to purchase their products.
+So, what are the best Smart Plugs you can get in the UK?

 There’s a ton of different Smart Plug blog posts which simply redirect to an American Amazon Link with no UK equivalent.